Improwised/kb.repairrabbit.github.io/content/Employees/How to assign a privilege to different categories?.md

 #### Important
 Privilege for Customers will be automatically assigned.
-On adding a new Customer , the registered email of Customers would be their login Id and Password will sent  automatically to registered email.
+On adding a new Customer, the registered email of Customers would be their login Id and Password will be sent automatically to registered email.